goharbor/harbor/README.md

 ### Security Audit

-A third party security audit was performed by Cure53 in October of 2019.
+A third party security audit was performed by Cure53 in October 2019.
 You can see the full report [here](https://goharbor.io/docs/2.0.0/security/Harbor_Security_Audit_Oct2019.pdf).

 ### Reporting security vulnerabilities